561-221-7474

 • Untrained/incompetent/inexperienced employees

-Injuries from Falling Merchandise Accidents at Home Depot
+Common Injuries from Falling Products at Home Depot in Florida

 • Traumatic Brain Injury (TBI) from being hit in the head by falling product, merchandise or equipment at Home Depot.